Keyboard shortcuts

 Service Component

 The service component of needlectl manages the core operations of Needle.
-It connects to the Needle backend service and uses Docker Compose to start, stop, restart, check status, view logs, and configure the service environment.
+It connects to the Needle backend service and uses Docker Compose to start, stop, restart, check status, view logs, update components, and configure the service environment.

-Note: Most commands rely on the --api-url option (default: 127.0.0.1:8000) to connect to the backend API.
+Note: Most commands rely on the --api-url option (default: http://127.0.0.1:8000) to connect to the backend API.
 You can set this globally if needed.

 Commands Overview